 - George Mason University

 - Virginia Commonwealth University

-This specialized training program, funded through title IV-E of the Social Security Act, prepares BSW and MSW students for a career in public child welfare.
+This specialized training program, funded through title IV-E of the Social Security Act, prepares BSW seniors and MSW students for a career in public child welfare.

 Students accepted into this program receive a $10,000 stipend per academic year.
 In exchange for the stipend and extensive child welfare training, the stipend recipient must commit to work at a Local Department of Social Services (LDSS) within the state of Virginia in foster care or adoption, repaying each academic year of funding with one calendar year of work.
 This employment obligation must begin within six (6) months of graduation.

 - Eligible students must be enrolled in a full-time BSW (seniors only) or MSW program at one of the five participating universities.

 - Stipend Recipients must successfully complete two Child Welfare courses: a Child Welfare Policy elective and a Child Welfare Practice elective.

 - MSW Stipend Recipients must complete one field practicum in a child serving setting, and one field practicum at a LDSS (primarily in a foster care / foster care prevention / adoption / in-home services role).